brangerbriz/up-4evr-windows-10/README.md

 Open the *Services* application (type "Services" into the Cortana search bar).
 Select the *Windows Update* service, right-click it, and select *properties*.
 Change *Startup type* to "Disabled".
 Click *Apply* and restart for the changes to take effect.

+In recent versions of Windows 10 Microsoft has also added a new watchdog serivce that ensures that Windows Update is enabled after a period of time even if an admin has disabled the serivce.
+You'll notice in the services window that this service is named "Windows Update Medic Service" and is located directly below the Windows Update service.
+This process has been protected so if you try to set this to disabled you'll get an 'access denied' notification.
+To get around this issue we'll use RegEdit to set the value of the Windows Update Medic Service to 'disabled'

+Warning!!!
+Improperly editing settings in RegEdit can corrupt your installation of Windows and cause data loss.
+Be careful entering values into RegEdit and do not edit the value of any registry if you don't know what you're doing.

+Open the "RegEdit" in the search bar (you must either be logged in as an admin or select 'open as administrator')

+Navigate to the following path HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WaaSMedicSvc.

+Double click on the value named "Start" and set the value to 4

+Close RegEdit and repopen the Services app.
+You can now navigate to the Windows Update Medic Service and see that it has been disabled.

 For alternative methods of disabling Windows 10 updates, see [this tutorial](http://www.intowindows.com/how-to-disable-windows-update-in-windows-10/).

 ## 8. Disable notifications